§ 20-3-250.5. Administration; general powers and duties

 (1) To employ such personnel as may be necessary to carry out the provisions of this part and in connection therewith to develop job descriptions for such personnel;

-(2) To receive, investigate as he may deem necessary, and act upon applications for authorization to operate nonpublic postsecondary educational institutions and upon applications for agents’ permits;
+(2) To receive, investigate as he or she may deem necessary, and act upon applications for authorization to operate nonpublic postsecondary educational institutions;

-(3) To maintain separate lists of degree-granting nonpublic postsecondary educational institutions, nondegree-granting postsecondary educational institutions, and agents authorized to operate in this state under this part.
+(3) To maintain separate lists of degree-granting nonpublic postsecondary educational institutions and nondegree-granting postsecondary educational institutions authorized to operate in this state under this part.
 Such lists shall be available for the information of the public;

 (4) To receive and cause to be maintained as a permanent file copies of academic records in conformity with Code Section 20-3-250.17;

-(5) To investigate as he may deem necessary on his own initiative or in response to any complaint lodged with him any person, group, or entity subject to, or reasonably believed by him to be subject to, the jurisdiction of this part; and, in connection therewith, to subpoena any persons, books, records, or documents pertaining to such investigation, which subpoenas shall be enforceable by any court of this state; to require answers in writing under oath to questions propounded by him; and to administer an oath or affirmation to any person in connection with any investigation; and
+(5) To investigate as he or she may deem necessary on his or her own initiative or in response to any complaint lodged with him or her any person, group, or entity subject to, or reasonably believed by him or her to be subject to, the jurisdiction of this part; and, in connection therewith, to subpoena any persons, books, records, or documents pertaining to such investigation, which subpoenas shall be enforceable by any court of this state; to require answers in writing under oath to questions propounded by him or her; and to administer an oath or affirmation to any person in connection with any investigation; and

 (6) To administer compliance with this part in accordance with standards, rules, regulations, and policies of the commission.
 O.C.G.A. § 20-3-250.5